ece362-purdue/f2022-public-labs/lab-06/lab_06.md

 ### 3.4: Demonstrate SPI2 and 7-Segment Display

-**Have a TA check you off for this section** (TA Instructions: Check that the correct functions are commented/uncommented in main and that the display and keyboard work normally).
+**Have a TA check you off for this section** (TA Instructions: Check that the correct functions are commented/uncommented in main and that the 7-segment display shows ECE 362, and that pressing keys on the keypad shows up on the same display.).

 #### 3.4.1: Debugging the SPI2 Channel
 If your display is not working, check these items inside of the debugger: